FT9R/FIR/README.md

 - Performing a fast Fourier transform (FFT) to evaluate filtering efficiency

 ## Notes
-This time it is aimed primarily for use alongside with Cortex-based MCUs and the CMSIS DSP software library.
+Despite the fact that CMSIS DSP software library is designed to work alongside with Cortex-based MCUs,
-But windows machine is used because of its extended debug capability.
+this time windows machine is used because of its extended debug capability.
 So CMSIS `arm_fir_f32` and `arm_fir_init_f32` functions are implemented in form of DLL with minor changes
 to be used by a console application.